atosorigin/bullsequana-edge-system-management/zabbix/readme.md

 This project is licensed under GPL-3.0 License.
 Please see the [COPYING](../COPYING.md) for more information

 ## <a name="version"></a>Version
-BullSequana Edge System Management Tool version 2.0.1
+BullSequana Edge System Management Template version 2.1.10 MISM_BULLSEQUANA_EDGE_TEMPLATE_VERSION=2.1.10